Ashutosh-aditya/Registration_Signup_using_Servlets/README.md

 3. Make your changes and commit them (`git commit -m 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Open a Pull Request.
+7. Can store password after hashing to add extra layer of Security.